-Ready to visit a Spanish-speaking country and communicate with the locals?
-Try the following essential Spanish phrases to get around as you see the sights, try the food, and explore!
+Try the following essential Spanish phrases as you see the sights, try the food, and explore!
 Keep reading below the video for even more helpful vocabulary.

-- While the most useful phrase might be inquiring about the location of the bathroom, the first phrase to master is the equivalent of “Hello, nice to meet you.”
+- While the most useful phrase might be inquiring about the location of the bathroom, another great phrase to master is the equivalent of “Hello, nice to meet you.”
 This phrase, expressed in Spanish as “Hola, mucho gusto” is useful in any personal situation where you’re meeting someone new.
 You’ll come across as polite and friendly, and it’ll get the interaction started.

 - When you’re leaving a store or other location, a nice phrase to express your gratitude and your farewell is “¡Gracias, adiós!”
 This means “Thank you, goodbye!”
 You can’t go wrong with using it in almost any context when you are leaving.